 Well if Perry can speculate on the future of hardcore on TV then so can I.

-of video porn will certainly have a large and increasing effect on the customer base for The Adult Channel and TVX.
-In the short term there are less than a hundred sex shops in the whole of the UK so this will severely limit customers who can immediately
+liberalisation of video porn will certainly have a large and increasing effect on the customer base for The Adult Channel and TVX.
+In the short term there are less than a hundred sex shops in the whole of the UK so this will severely limit customers

-be an ever increasing pressure on the channel owners to try and get the ITC rules changed.
+will be an ever increasing pressure on the channel owners to try and get the ITC rules changed.
 This is where the third point becomes important.
 However large the market for porn gets, it will certainly remain a minority pastime.
-To get rules changed, the majority
+To get rules

-will quickly embrace pornography and that Perry's estimate will prove pessimistic.
-In the meantime I don't see that the Government can or will pursue any further proscription actions against foreign porn channels, so if British rules don't change soon,
+Britain will quickly embrace pornography and that Perry's estimate will prove pessimistic.
+In the meantime I don't see that the Government can or will pursue any further proscription actions against foreign porn channels, so if British rules don't

 From What Satellite

-of Customs and their secret seizure list; police raids and the censorial prejudices of senior officers; and politicians who collude with whatever grabs the biggest headlines.
-Also just like the modern day, Europe was seen as the source of all moral corruption.
+tales of Customs and their secret seizure list; police raids and the censorial prejudices of senior officers; and politicians who collude with whatever grabs the biggest headlines.
+Also just like the modern day, Europe was seen as the source of all

-of degree.
+mention of degree.
 In contrast, the BBFC far more sensibly relate prohibitions to the degree of harm caused to the participants and/or audience.
-Clearly a lot of very mild material may involve S&M imagery yet does not come anywhere near what could be described
+Clearly a lot of very mild material may involve S&M imagery yet does not come anywhere near what

 Customs have been seizing and prohibiting for 80 years.
 Now its finally our turn to have some fun.
 Here are a few practical rules to consider when taking advantage of our newly won freedoms.